algorandfoundation/algokit-utils-ts/docs/code/interfaces/types_app_arc56.Arc56Contract.md

 The key is the base64 genesis hash of the network, and the value contains information about the deployed contract in the network indicated by the key.
-A key containing the human-readable name of the network MAY be included, but the corresponding genesis hash key MUST also be define
+A key containing the human-readable name of the network MAY be included, but the corresponding genesis hash key MUST also be defined

 #### Index signature